smeredith/smeredith.github.io/_drafts/data-structure-disjoint-sets.md

 }
 ```

-The constructor initializes the vector to {0,1,2,3...,numberElements-1}.
+The call to `std::iota()` in the constructor initializes the vector to {0,1,2,3...,numberElements-1}.

 ## Applications